Myopia Management

 At Eyes & Optics, we offer a variety of treatments tailored to each child’s needs, including:

 • Atropine Eye Drops: Low-dose atropine can help slow down myopia progression with minimal side effects.
 Atropine in the past was used for the treatment of amblyopia (lazy eye), but when used for myopia the concentration of atropine is a much lower percentage.
 This eye drop temporarily blocks the accommodation reflex of the eye and dilates the pupils slightly.
-Atropine is the simplest form of myopia management as you just instill one drop in each eye before bed.

 Who is a Candidate?